-Message from the Trustee Chair John B. Carter, FCPA, FCA, ICD.D
+Message from the Trustee Chair

+John B. Carter, FCPA, FCA, ICD.D

-On behalf of the Board of Teachers' Pension Plan Trustee Inc. (TPPTI), I am pleased to present the annual report of the Plan for the fiscal year ended December 31, 2018.
-This report provides you with details on the financial health of the Teachers' Pension Plan and a comprehensive review of its investment activities.
+On behalf of the Board of Teachers' Pension Plan Trustee Inc. (TPPTI), I am pleased to present the annual report of the Teachers' Pension Plan for the fiscal year ended December 31, 2019.
+This report provides you with details on the financial health of the Plan as at December 31, 2019 and a comprehensive review of its investment activities.